andy-stanciu/andy-stanciu/README.md

 # About Me
-Passionate, hardworking student seeking to gain professional experience from a position where skills of unstructured problem solving, effective communication, and resilience will be indispensable.
+Passionate, hardworking student seeking to gain professional experience from a position where skills of unstructured problem solving, effective communication, and resilience are indispensable.

 Full-stack developer particularly intrigued by the IoT and distributed systems.
-I have extensive experience with .NET, ASP.NET, React.js & ts, Python, Java, SQL, HTML & CSS, flask, Jinja, JavaScript, and Powershell.
+Extensive experience with .NET, ASP.NET, React.js & ts, Python, Java, SQL, HTML & CSS, flask, Jinja, JavaScript, and Powershell.